Winning deals as a new venture capital fund

 The day the lights went out at CES

 This is my third time joining a new firm and second time starting one of my own.
-One would think that I would remember the challenges of building up a new firm, like a type of muscle memory, but I always forget how hard it is to stay relevant and have a seat at the table for top tier deal flow.
+One would think that I would remember the challenges of building up a new firm, like a type of muscle memory, but I always forget how hard it is to stay relevant and have a seat at the table for top-tier deal flow.

 2017 could be characterized as the “Year of the new VC,” with an unprecedented number of new managers.
-According to a mid year report by Fenwick & West, 2017 is on pace to see the highest number of first-time venture capital funds formed in more than a decade.
+According to a mid-year report by Fenwick & West, 2017 is on pace to see the highest number of first-time venture capital funds formed in more than a decade.

-And based on a Pitchbook-NVCA Venture Monitor report, first time funds and micro funds are seeing a lot of success: as of 3Q 2017, $2.4 billion had been raised across 25 first-time funds.
+And based on a PitchBook-NVCA Venture Monitor report, first-time funds and micro funds are seeing a lot of success: as of 3Q 2017, $2.4 billion had been raised across 25 first-time funds.

-Techcrunch sums up the resulting challenge well, “The large number of new venture capital funds may hint at broader structural changes in the startup ecosystem, but for the young and eager partners at the helm of many of these funds, all the rush of money means is more competition.”
+TechCrunch sums up the resulting challenge well: “The large number of new venture capital funds may hint at broader structural changes in the startup ecosystem, but for the young and eager partners at the helm of many of these funds, all the rush of money means is more competition.”

 Arguably, it has never been better for an entrepreneur with the abundance of capital sourcing options, but for fund managers, how do we differentiate ourselves and win the best deals?